AndrianMg/OnlineOrderingSystem/ImplementationReport.md

 The implementation reinforced the importance of design patterns in creating maintainable, extensible code.
 The Strategy pattern proved particularly valuable for payment processing, allowing the system to easily accommodate new payment methods.

+#### 7.3.2 Database Integration

+Proper database integration requires careful planning and migration management.
+Entity Framework Core provides powerful tools for database-first and code-first approaches, but requires understanding of migration strategies.

+#### 7.3.3 Testing Without External Frameworks

+Developing a custom testing framework demonstrated the importance of testing principles and methodologies.
+While external frameworks provide convenience, understanding testing fundamentals is crucial for effective software development.

-#### 7.3.2 Exception Handling
+#### 7.3.4 Exception Handling

 Proper exception handling is crucial for robust applications.
 Custom exceptions provide meaningful error information while maintaining clean separation between business logic and error handling.

-#### 7.3.3 Testing

-Comprehensive testing is essential for reliable software.
-The combination of unit tests, integration tests, and exception testing provides confidence in the application's correctness.

-#### 7.3.4 Code Quality
+#### 7.3.5 Code Quality

 Clean, well-documented code with proper separation of concerns significantly improves maintainability.
 The use of XML documentation and consistent coding standards enhances code readability.

 ### 7.4 Areas for Improvement

-#### 7.4.1 Database Integration
+#### 7.4.1 Service Layer Integration

-While the in-memory approach was suitable for demonstration, a production system would benefit from proper database integration with Entity Framework Core.
+While the service layer is designed and implemented, it needs to be integrated into the main application to complete the layered architecture.

 #### 7.4.2 Performance Optimization